ericslyfield/Bladen/README.md

-# bladen
+# Bladen
+## Bladen is a lightweight agency starter theme for Wordpress.
 ___

-## Bladen is a lightweight agency starter theme for Wordpress.
+Documentation in progress...